Today, I’m sharing how I make customized herbal honey throat sprays to treat my family’s sore and scratchy throats.

 - 1 tablespoon warm water

 - 1/8 to 1/4 teaspoon peppermint extract

 Mix all of the ingredients together and pour into a 2 ounce glass spray bottle.
-I buy mine at SpecialtyBottle.com.
+I buy glass spray bottles at Specialty Bottle.

-To make a strong herbal tea: put 1 or 2 tablespoons of dried herbs, or twice as much fresh, in a heat proof jar and pour a cup of simmering hot water over them.
+To make a strong herbal tea: put 1 or 2 tablespoons of dried herbs, or 2 to 4 tbsp fresh herbs, in a heat proof jar and pour a cup of simmering hot water over them.

 Herbs to Consider Using in Your Throat Spray Recipe